mapparatus/icepick-style/README.md

 Why does this exist?

- - If we have an immutable data structure we can improve rendering performance in react-like UI frameworks by checking object equality
+ - If we have an immutable data structure we can improve rendering performance in UI frameworks that checking object equality when updating the UI (for example React)
  - More robust by having a library to deal with changes

 Features include

- - All changes get validated against the style spec
- - Helper methods for modifying data specific to the style spec
+ - Methods for modifying data specific to the style spec, keeping object mutations to a minimum
- - Can validate against any version of style spec
+ - In library style specification validation

 ## Install